matrix-org/matrix.org/content/docs/communities/administration/_index.md

 1. Homeservers will only allow you to create a certain amount of new rooms within a certain time, so you might get stuck half-way if you have many rooms to upgrade.
    Using a special account as mentioned above can work around this: some servers allow their admins to specify accounts that are exempt from rate limits.
    For example, your moderation bot account can be a good candidate for this, as it usually already has exemptions so it can execute many moderation actions in a short amount of time.
-2. Homeservers will only allow you to send a certain amount of invites as well as
+2. Homeservers will only allow you to send a certain amount of invites as well as...
-3. only allow users to join public rooms at a certain rate.
+3. ...only allow users to join public rooms at a certain rate.
 It may make sense for your community to inform your users about this up front.
 4. Homeservers will only allow to join a single user to join a certain amount of rooms at a time.
    If your community has a lot of rooms that are being upgraded, you users might receive a lot of room upgrade notifications asking them to join the upgraded room, but they might get rate-limited depending on *their* homeserver's configuration.
    You might thus consider sending follow-up pings to the old rooms to make sure everyone got notified about every room and followed the upgrade successfully, since it is easy to lose a room due to the different notification and rate limiting mechanics in play.